An effective employee recognition program is key to employee retention and better bottom-line business results.

 37. Goal Setting and Tracking

-Consider equipping employees with performance management software and processes where they can set personal and professional goals and track their progress.
-This helps them acknowledge their efforts and stay motivated to achieve their targets.
+Consider equipping employees with performance management software and processes.
+These will allow them to set personal and professional goals and track their progress, acknowledging their efforts and keeping them motivated to achieve their targets.

 38. Innovation Time

-Dedicate a portion of work time each week for employees to work on personal projects or pursue their own innovative ideas.
+Dedicate a portion of weekly work time for employees to work on personal projects or pursue innovative ideas.
 This fosters creativity and self-recognition for their unique contributions.

 39. Skill Showcase